DATA-606-SPRING-2023-TUE/Vasavi_data606/docs/draft_proposal.md

 1. What is the difference in ticket prices between Economy and Business class?
 2. Does price vary with Airlines?
-3. How does the price change when tickets are purchased just one or two days before departure?
-4. Is the price of a ticket affected by the departure and arrival times?
+3. Is the price of a ticket affected by the departure and arrival times?
-5. How does the price change as the source and destination change?
+4. How does the price change as the source and destination change?
-6. Does the number of stops have an effect on the price?
+5. Does the number of stops have an effect on the price?
-7. What factors have the most influence on price?
+6. What factors have the most influence on price?

 ## Data Collection